 - Take and edit a screenshot: Command + Shift + 4

 These are just a few commands.
 Press and hold the Command key in any app to see more supported commands.

 8. Edit Documents with iWork

 You can find many apps and productivity suites for editing text documents, slideshows, and spreadsheets.
-Everything from Microsoft Office to Google Docs to Apple’s own iWork are available to help you do most of the business-related tasks normally reserved for a computer.
+Everything from Microsoft Office to Google Docs to Apple’s own iWork is available to help you do most of the business-related tasks normally reserved for a computer.

 If you haven’t tried Apple’s iWork (Pages, Numbers, and Keynote), you may want to give it a try.
-It’s the same user experience you expect from Apple and it can be a really great substitute to the pricey Microsoft Office suite (while keeping the more privacy-conscientious of us out of the Google ecosystem).
+It’s the same user experience you expect from Apple and it can be a really great substitute for the pricey Microsoft Office suite (while keeping the more privacy-conscientious of us out of the Google ecosystem).
 Check out iWork.

 7. Use These Awesome Productivity Apps

 The App Store is overflowing with productivity apps to make you more, well… productive.
 Here are a few favorites:

 - Bear: A great app for taking simple notes with lots of themes.